 A strong brand and effective marketing are essential for achieving the growth in tourism value (SO 1).
 The development of marketing strategy and tactics should pay particular attention to the strategic objective of growing value in the off-season (1a).
-Marketing should, naturally, be customer focused and in this respect should convey the principle of a park for all (SO 2).
+To be effective, marketing must be customer focused and be based on a clear understanding of market demand and of processes followed by customers in selecting destinations and products throughout the 'visitor journey' (SO2).
+In this context, it should also convey the principle of a park for all.